 If the bill pushes through, it would legalize marijuana at the federal level and withhold federal money normally slated for building jails and prisons from certain states, states which cannabis laws have proven imprison minorities.
 “I have seen young teenagers getting arrested, saddled with criminal convictions for the rest of their lives,” the senator said.

 Moreover, he claims that when a person is convicted of a felony marijuana charge, they have to deal with about 40,000 collateral consequences.
 These can include being refrained from acquiring things like business licenses, Pell Grants, public housing, food stamps.
+You can also lose your license for driving while impaired if blood tested.
+If this is the case, you need to immediately contact a Seattle DUI lawyer if traveling through the state of Washington.
 “I believe the federal government should get out of the illegal marijuana business,” the senator stated.

 Despite all the sensical and community-positive claims that Sen. Booker has made, the bill seems to have little chance of being passed considering that the Congress is controlled mainly by an anti-cannabis Republican party.